Updated on 2026-02-24 GMT+08:00

 Application Scenarios

-Pay-per-use billing is good for short-term, bursty, or unpredictable workloads that cannot tolerate any interruptions.
+Pay-per-use billing is good for short-term, bursty, or unpredictable workloads that cannot tolerate any interruptions, such as requests and data reads.

 Billed Items